TheAngryRaven/Ravenclaw/readme.md

 ###TODO
 ####Fix group join / leave events
 >Figure out how to decode the packet telling me information like what group and who left/joined.

-####Image sending
->I've got the packets needed to send, just need to figure out how to seralize the image.

 ####Sub Profile Reading
 >this handles all the text usernames and statuses and such.